• Proposed

 Justification

 Cantharellus texensis is a member of the C. cinnabarinus complex, currently known from east Texas east to Florida across the Gulf States.
 Most collections were recorded under the name C. cinnabarinus, and thus, population numbers are tough to assess.
-However, based on the known range of this species, and the habitat it occurs, a Least Concern listing is justified, even with the limited number of current reports.
+However, based on the known range of this species, and the habitat it occurs in, a Least Concern listing is justified, even with the limited number of current reports.

 Taxonomic notes

-A once cryptic member of the Cantharellus cinnabarinus complex, C. texensis was described from east Texas, USA (Buyck, et al. 2011).
+A once cryptic member of the Cantharellus cinnabarinus complex, C. texensis was described from east Texas, USA (Buyck et al. 2011).

 Geographic range